inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 18. Click the :guilabel:`Browse` button next to the :guilabel:`Save as` field.

-19. Navigate to :file:`qgis/peta_dunia/` and specify the name of the new layer as :kbd:` Indonesia_terproyeksi.shp`.
+19. Navigate to :file:`qgis/peta_dunia/` and specify the name of the new layer as :kbd:`Indonesia_terproyeksi.shp`.

 20. Leave the encoding unchanged.

-21. Change the value of the CRS in dropdown box to :guilabel:`Project CRS`.
+21. Change the value of the CRS in drop-down box to :guilabel:`Project CRS`.

 22. Check the box next to :guilabel:`Add saved file to map`.